AllanBlanchard/tutoriel_wp/english/acsl-logic-definitions-and-code/ghost-code.md

 will then use ghost code to record these bounds and express the loop invariant.

 We will first need two variables that will allow us to record the bounds of the maximum sum range, we will call them `low` and `high`.
-Everytime we will find a range where the sum is greater than the current one, we will update our ghost variables.
+Every time we will find a range where the sum is greater than the current one, we will update our ghost variables.
 This bounds will then corresponds to the sum currently stored by `max`.
 That induces that we need other bounds: the ones that corresponds